Parmin/training/README.md

 Currently, there are complete drafts for the following sections:

-- Introductioin
+- Introduction
 - CRUD
 - Aggregation
+- Replica Sets

 There are substantial partial drafts for:

 - Indexes
-- Replica Sets

 Yet to be written are: